wappointment/wappointment/readme.txt

 6. Service Setup.
 Describe the appointment and how you provide it: By Phone, By Skype or At a location.

 == Changelog ==

+= 2.4.0 - 2021-12-16 =
+* Added compatibility with fluent SMTP plugin
+* Added default availability and default assign services for new staff
+* Added option to open Zoom meeting straight in the browser without the app
+* Added mark as paid and cancel button in orders listing
+* Added option to differentiate free event from Outlook
+* Added cancel, reschedule and join meeting links to [wap_history] page
+* Added allow to cancel 30 minutes before appointments take place
+* Added pending appointment admin notification
+* Added many translatable strings
+* Fixed cache issue, staff listing in Settings > Calendars & Staff was dissappearing
+* Improved, plugin is lighter
+* Improved installation issue detection
+* Lot of improvements and refactoring

 = 2.3.0 - 2021-09-19 =
 * added ability to sell services on site